Use of Assessment

 Use of Assessment Toolkit

-The resources below are intended to help departments and programs as they consider their use of assessment.
+The resources below are intended to help programs and faculty as they consider their use of assessment.
 ACE is available to collaborate with undergraduate degree programs to facilitate faculty discussions related to using assessment to inform decision-making; contact us for additional information.

 Sort by Type, Author, or Title to find what you need.